-While “dropping the F-bomb” is becoming more acceptable in common, daily vocabulary, there is another “F- word” that is no longer taken lightly in the world of senior real estate and housing.
+While one particular F-word is becoming more acceptable in daily vocabulary, there’s one that’s not!
+Especially in the world of senior real estate and senior living.

-In an effort to shed a more positive light and differentiate themselves from the “nursing homes” of days gone by, you will hear people in the seniors housing and care industry use the word “facility” less and less in regard to senior housing options.
+In an effort to shed a more positive light and differentiate themselves from the “nursing homes” of days gone by, you will hear people in the seniors housing and care industry use the word “facility” used less frequently in regard to senior living.

-As a real estate agent specializing in the mature market it’s important to know the language of your target audiences.
+As a real estate agent specializing in the mature market, it’s important to know the language of your target audiences.
 And remember, you have more than one target audience.
-Here are things to consider in your “F- word” usage:

 A) I am moving to “the home.“